Nityanand16/SpaceXApiTesting/README.md

-##The following scenarios are tested:
+*The following scenarios were tested:*

 1. Status Code Validation: Ensure the API returns a 200 status code for the latest launch request.
 2. Response Data Structure: Validate that the response contains the required fields: name, date_utc, rocket, and success.